-- You had over \$400 in taxable interest. - Any of the Special Rules listed in the instructions for line 1 below apply to you. - You are claiming the exclusion of interest from series EE or I U.S. savings bonds issued after 1989. - You had over \$400 in ordinary dividends. - You received ordinary dividends as a nominee. - You (1) had a foreign account; or (2) received a distribution from, or were a grantor of, or transferor to, a foreign trust.
+- You had over \$400 of taxable interest. - Any of the Special Rules listed in the instructions for line 1 below apply to you. - You are claiming the exclusion of interest from series EE or I U.S. savings bonds issued after 1989. - You had over \$400 of ordinary dividends. - You received ordinary dividends as a nominee. - You (a) had a foreign account or (b) received a distribution from, or were a grantor of, or transferor to, a foreign trust.
 Part III of the schedule has questions about foreign accounts and trusts.